3dots/lesswrong/Rationality A-Z.md

 The moral?
 Adding more detail or extra assumptions can make an event seem more plausible, even though the event necessarily becomes less probable.

-Experimental subjects considered it less likely that a strong tennis player would “lose the first set” than that he would “lose the first set but win the match.”[7]
+Experimental subjects considered it less likely that a strong tennis player would “lose the first set” than that he would “lose the first set but win the match.”
 Making a comeback seems more typical of a strong player, so we overestimate the probability of this complicated-but-sensible-sounding narrative compared to the probability of a strictly simpler scenario.

 **Base Rate Neglect**: grounding judgments in how intuitively “normal” a combination of attributes is, neglecting how common each attribute is in the population at large.